riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 ## Collaborations

-The CX framework will enable many unpriv computational extension TGs to provide their extension as a composable extension, with a modular CXU implementation that enables that extension in any CXU-LI-compliant CPU cores.
+The CX framework will enable many ongoing and future unpriv extension TGs to provide their extension as a composable extension.
 CX multiplexing reduces the opcode and CSR impact of such extensions to zero, extending the life of the 32b encodings.
-CX discovery and versioning provides such extensions a uniform forwards compatible versioning story.
+In addition, CX discovery and versioning provides such extensions a uniform forwards compatible versioning story.
+A modular CXU implementation would enable that extension in any CXU-LI-compliant CPU cores.

 ### Overlaps (probably many, more TBD)